hiperesp/deploy-app/README.md

 - Dokku Server (https://dokku.com/docs/getting-started/installation) with SSH access

+- Dokku Let's Encrypt plugin (optional, but recommended to enable https)

 ### Installation

 Choose a name for your app, and create it on Dokku server.
 We will use `host` as an example.\